zenorocha/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/setting-up-a-client-to-site-vpn-example.md

 The IPsec VPN server has been configured.

-## Basic Setup for the OpenVPN Server
+## Basic Setup for an OpenVPN Server

 Follow these steps if using an OpenVPN server: